cbatu1/Login-Registration-Application/README.md

 ## Running the Project ##

 1. Install all the required modules listed above and ensure everything is up to date.
-2. Run the `DemoApplication.java` file and follow the prompts to register, receive a verification email, and enter the chatroom.
+2. Run the `DemoApplication.java` file and follow the prompts to register, receive a verification email, and become verified users.

-Multiple people can register as users connecting to the same server and chat among themselves.

 ## Future Contributions ##